marpon/mem_exe_dll/README.md

 and same limitation on 64bits, only dll/exe 64bits with 64bits main prog.
 I've tried to execute 32bits exe into 64bits but did not succeed, if somebody knows how to do...

-Obviously, you cannot strip from dll the code you don't use, so the resulting exe increase by the size of your embedded exe/dll.
+Obviously, you cannot strip from dll the code you don't use, so the resulting exe will increase by the size of your embedded exe/dll.

 Sure, you can add compression too to reduce the size of embedeed files, but you have in that case, to hold some code to uncompress the embedeed files at run time.